CRoP: Context-wise Robust Static Human-Sensing Personalization

 \section{Conclusion}

-This study introduces CRoP, a novel static personalization approach generating context-wise robust models from limited context data.
-Using pruning to balance personalization and generalization, empirical analysis on four human-sensing datasets shows CRoP models exhibit an average increase of $35.23\%$ in \emph{personalization} compared to generic models and $7.78\%$ in generalization compared to \emph{conventionally-finetuned} personalized models.
+This study introduces CRoP, a novel static personalization approach generating context-wise intra-user robust models from limited context data.
+Using pruning in a novel way to balance personalization and generalization, empirical analysis on four human-sensing datasets shows CRoP models exhibit an average increase of $35.23\%$ in \emph{personalization} compared to generic models and $7.78\%$ in generalization compared to \emph{conventionally-finetuned} personalized models.
 CRoP utilizes off-the-shelf models, reducing training effort and addressing privacy concerns.
+Since no steps rely on specific model components, CRoP is architecture-agnostic, ensuring broad applicability.
 With practical benefits and quantitative performance enhancements, CRoP facilitates reliable real-world deployment for AI-based human-sensing applications like healthcare.